Most common cause of hyperthyroidism in countries with sufficient iodine intake.

 PP has carried out unpaid work for the following organisations: British Thyroid Foundation, British Thyroid Association, Society for Endocrinology (Thyroid Network), Butterfly Thyroid Cancer Trust, Hypopara UK, Thyroid Federation International, Thyroid Eye Disease Amsterdam Declaration Implementation, and European Group on Graves' Orbitopathy.
 PP is an author of a number of references cited in this monograph.

-Dr Petros Perros would like to gratefully acknowledge Dr Douglas S. Ross, Dr George Hennemann, and Dr Vahab Fatourechi, the previous contributors to this monograph.
+Dr Salman Razvi and Dr Petros Perros would like to gratefully acknowledge Dr Douglas S. Ross, Dr George Hennemann, and Dr Vahab Fatourechi, previous contributors to this topic.

 Associate Professor of Medicine